 James Hill ’10 and his mother Judy ’78 are true believers in Carolina’s minor in entrepreneurship.

-As James was months away from graduating, Judy was turning her idea for a business into a reality.
+With James months away from graduating, Judy turned her idea for a business into a reality.

 She began High Cotton Ties in January 2010 after seeing a need for bow ties that are washable and fashionable.
 Her older son Cameron was in medical school where neckties had been discouraged during the H1N1 outbreak because they are easily contaminated.
 She created a cotton bow tie, which could be washed, so that Cameron looked professional and stylish.